TriCastillo/TriCastillo/README.md

   A series of data-related challenges utilizing real-world datasets will be tackled using Python and its packages: Pandas and NumPy.

+📏 **Power BI**
+- ⚙️ **End-to-End ETL and Data Cleaning for Retail Customer Analytics** [[GitHub Repository](https://github.com/TriCastillo/raw-customer-data)]

+  Designed an ETL pipeline in Python and PostgreSQL to clean 99,000+ retail transactions and developed Power BI dashboards to deliver insights on customer demographics and payment behaviors.

 🐘 **SQL**
 - **Student Outcomes Analytics** [[GitHub Repository](https://github.com/TriCastillo/student-outcomes-analytics)]